alphagov/govuk-developer-docs/source/manual/use-aws-xray-to-trace-app-requests.html.md

 > **WARNING**
 > A high sampling rate can result in app slowness since each trace takes some non-zero time to complete.
 It will also result in cost increases since charges are based on the amount of data sent to the X-Ray service.

+## X-Ray daemon

+The X-Ray daemon is an app installed on all machines that run instrumented apps.
+It acts as a proxy between individual apps and the X-Ray service.

+The X-Ray gem in an instrumented app sends trace data to the daemon, which collects data into batches before sending it to the X-Ray service.
+This provides resilience against service downtime and slowness as well as optimising bandwidth usage.